pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2017-03-14-Writing Kickass READMEs.md

 would make reading much easier.

-Okay, now that I have ranted a lot, I hope you know know **How to Write KickAss READMEs**.
+Okay, now that I have ranted a lot, I hope you know **How to Write KickAss READMEs**.